bogdankjastrzebski/articulate/README.md

 # articulate
  The official repo of the articulate programming language!

-articulate language is a multiple dispatch, jit compiled and homoicoinic language.
+articulate language is a multiple dispatch, jit compiled and homoiconic language.
 It allows dispatch on expressions, which leads to full code reinterpretation based on type.

 Example: